mostav02/me_cleaner_wiki/How-does-it-work?.md

 As you can see the partition is not signed directly, instead all the modules are hashed and the modules manifests (that contain the hashes) are signed.
 This means that modify a module doesn't invalidate the signature, but only its hash.

 Luckily for us, Intel ME doesn't check all the hashes at once, but only when it needs to execute them.
-Moreover the system is allowed to boot after the execution of the first module (BUP).
+Moreover the 30-min watchdog that forcefully shuts off the system is disabled in the BUP module.

 Therefore Intel ME:
  * checks the partition signature: valid
  * finds the BUP module and checks its hash: valid
  * executes BUP
-  - at this point the system can boot correctly, without the 30-min window
+   * at this point the system can boot correctly, without the 30-min window
  * finds the following module (probably KERNEL) and checks its hash: **INVALID**
  * stops the execution